Miami Golf Courses: Top 8 Must-Play Spots for Vacationing Guests

 Biltmore Hotel Coral Gables Golf Course

-Designed by esteemed architect Donald Ross, Biltmore Hotel Coral Gables Golf Course at The Biltmore Hotel Spa and Golf is a par 71 course designed in 1925, and updated in 2007 by Ross student Brian Silva.
+Designed by esteemed architect Donald Ross, Biltmore Hotel Coral Gables Golf Course at The Biltmore Hotel Spa and Golf is a par-71 course designed in 1925, and updated by Ross student Brian Silva.
 This classic golf course features dozens of trees, several sand traps and must-see views of this national historic landmark resort.

-The Coral Gables Canal runs right through the course, and some players have even spotted manatees, iguanas, blue herons, white ibis and the occasional crocodile.
+The Coral Gables Canal runs right through the course.
+In fact, some players have even spotted manatees, iguanas, blue herons, white ibis and the occasional crocodile.
 After a day on the greens, relax at the world-class Biltmore spa, which has the largest pool in the U.S.

 Flamingo Lakes Country Club